 Candidates should demonstrate an expressive and/or interpretative artistic response to the visual world.
 They should show an understanding of the conventions of photography and genres such as portrait, landscape and movement, and a range of techniques appropriate to their chosen field.

 Consideration of the following techniques should be given:

-- depth of field,
+- · depth of field,

 - film speed/shutter speed,

 - lighting/exposure,

+- tone and/or colour,